-Introduction The Agency's missions specify the purpose for which PII is collected, used, maintained, and shared.
-The Privacy Act requires all federal agencies to publish in the Federal Register all of their systems of records and list their routine uses for each system.
+The Agency's missions specify the purpose for which PII is collected, used, maintained, and shared.
+The Privacy Act requires all federal agencies to publish all of their systems of records in the Federal Register and list their routine uses for each system.
 CSOSA's and PSA's systems of records and routine use disclosures are published in the Federal Register.
-Under the Privacy Act's routine use exception, the Agency is permitted to release certain information regarding defendants/offenders without their consent, to meet enumerated objectives (e.g., to civil or criminal law enforcement agencies to accomplish their assigned duties).
+Under the Privacy Act's routine use exception, the Agency can release specific information regarding defendants/offenders without their consent to meet enumerated objectives (e.g., to civil or criminal law enforcement agencies to accomplish their assigned duties).